Are you an adviser? Go to Unbiased Pro

 You’ll also need to pass credit and affordability checks to qualify for a self-build mortgage.

-If you own the land you plan to build your dream home on, you can usually borrow up to 75% of the expected property value.
+If you own the land on which you plan to build your dream home, you can usually borrow up to 75% of the expected property value.

-If you don’t own the land, you may not be able to borrow as much, so it’s worth securing this first.
+If you don’t own the land, you may not be able to borrow as much, so it’s worth securing this first if you can.

 You should contact a mortgage broker before applying for a self-build mortgage as they can boost your chances of a successful application.